B2B marketers are rethinking event strategies & budgets. 🤔 Fuel ROI with webinars in 2025. Read the Forrester report

 April 5th, 2018 Michael Mayday

 Well, yes — and that’s the question Laura Ramos, vice president and principal analyst at Forrester, is answering as she goes through her keynote presentation at Webinar World 2018.
 The subject is a great match for the event.
 After all, marketers, especially B2B marketers, depend on creating and nurturing trust.
 The key to unlocking trust?
-Empathy.
+Empathy in marketing.

-I had the good fortune to ask Laura a few questions following her presentation.
+I had the good fortune to ask Laura a few questions following her presentation and empathy in marketing strategy.
 What follows is a brief Q&A, edited for clarity, brevity and context.

 Q: So, you were talking earlier about how B2B buyers are approaching purchases like consumers, and you many singled out Caterpillar as an example of how business-to-business markers can approach that.
 Do You have any other examples along those lines?